jerryhgladinet/docs/admin/source/chapter03.rst

 **(3) Apply to Users**

-    This typically is used for testing prior to push the client out.
+    This typically is used for testing prior to pushing the client out.

 **(4) Do Not Apply to Users**

-    This typically is used for testing prior to push the client out and to exclude certain users.
+    This typically is used for testing prior to pushing the client out and to exclude certain users.

 .. figure:: _static/image_s4_8_100.png